thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     are eligible to receive.

-    2. An activity test will determine how many hours of subsidised care families can access, up to a maximum of 100 per fortnight.
+    2. An activity test will determine how many hours of subsidised care families can access, up to a maximum of 100 per fortnight (please refer below for examples of what may be included in activity hours).

     3. The type of child care service will determine the hourly rate cap.